Home > Hub article > Tertiary Education Options – Workshop notes

 This is really an overview and this document references other documents that you can find on the Bright Futures hub.
 Taken together we hope that you will be able to find information to help you and your young person make the right choice for their further education.

-- It may have happened and parents not informed – so may be worth checking with the school
+In years 9 or 10 students should be offered an interview to discuss future planning.
+We’re not sure whether this happens reliably – it may have happened and parents not informed – so may be worth checking with the school.

 University